subsquid/substrate-archive-setup/README.md

 ## Running in Docker

-To run a Squid Archive for a specific chain, navigate to the corresponding folder and run:
+To run a Squid Archive for a specific chain, change the websocket endpoints in `docker-compose.yml` and run

 ```sh
 docker-compose up
 ```

+The explorer will be up at `http://localhost:4444/graphql` and the data source endpoint (compatible with [Squid Processor](https://github.com/subsquid/squid-template) at port `8888`).

 Prometheus metrics are available at `http://localhost:9090/metrics` by default.
 Inspect `sqd_last_block` for the sync status of the archive.

 **Support for EVM logs (Frontier pallete)**

 For chains with Frontier EVM pallete (such Shiden/Astart or Moonriver/Moonbeam), add `--evm-support` to `substrate-gateway` image.
 It will enable additional query interfaces compatible with [EvmLog handlers](https://github.com/subsquid/squid-evm-template) for downstream Squids.

+See `docker-compose-evm.yml` for a Moonbase-alpha archive setup.

 **Support for WASM (Contracts pallete)**

 To support additional indexing capabilities for WASM (`Contracts` pallete) add `--contracts-support` argument to `substrate-gateway`

+**Type bundles**

+For most chains, `substrate-ingest` will process all historical blocks without any additional setup.

+In some rare cases, to decode old unrecognized (pre-v14 metadata) blocks, add `--types-bundle <json with type definitions>` argument to `substrate-ingest`.
+Note that the types bundle format is [slightly different](https://github.com/subsquid/squid/tree/master/substrate-metadata/src/old/definitions) than that of `polkadot.js`

 ## How to use an Archive ?